Manufacturing Supervisor Visa Sponsorship Jobs in Wisconsin

 Which companies in Wisconsin sponsor visas for manufacturing supervisors?

 Several large Wisconsin manufacturers have established visa sponsorship track records for supervisory roles.
 Oshkosh Corporation, Kohler Co., Rockwell Automation, and Bemis Manufacturing are among the employers that have filed Labor Condition Applications for manufacturing positions.
-Larger facilities with global parent companies, such as those in the Fox Valley paper and packaging corridor, tend to have dedicated HR infrastructure to support H-1B and other work visa petitions.
+Larger facilities with global parent companies, such as those in the Fox Valley paper and packaging corridor, tend to have dedicated HR infrastructure to support H-1B visa and other work visa petitions.

 What visa types are most common for manufacturing supervisor roles in Wisconsin?

 The H-1B is the most common visa for manufacturing supervisors in Wisconsin, but eligibility depends on whether the role qualifies as a specialty occupation requiring a specific bachelor's degree.
 Candidates with Canadian or Mexican citizenship may qualify for the TN visa under the USMCA.
-Those with extraordinary ability in their field may explore the O-1.
+Those with extraordinary ability in their field may explore the O-1 visa.
 Each pathway has distinct requirements, so confirming eligibility with a qualified immigration attorney before applying is advisable.

 Which cities in Wisconsin have the most manufacturing supervisor sponsorship jobs?